 - From 2015 to 2019, the average annual number of serious injuries recorded was 3971.2.

-Pennsylvania Historic Fatalities Per 100 Million Vehicles Miles Traveled (MVMT) For Different Years
+Pennsylvania Historic Fatalities Per 100 Million Vehicles Miles Traveled

-From 2010 to 2014, the MVMT observed was 1.27.
-From 2011 to 2015, MVMT reported 1.242, slightly lower as compared to previous 5-year data.
-Between 2012 to 2016, the MVMT observed was 1.22, slightly lower yet.
+From 2010 to 2014, the NHTSA noted that MVMT was 1.27.
+From 2011 to 2015, MVMT was reported to be at 1.242, slightly lower as compared to previous five-year data.
+Between 2012 to 2016, the reported MVMT was 1.22, slightly lower yet.
 From 2013 to 2017, the MVMT reported was 1.18, and it decreased further to 1.169 from 2014 to 2018.
-From 2015 to 2019, the MVMT observed was 1.121.
+From 2015 to 2019, the observed MVMT was 1.121.

 Pennsylvania Auto Accident Fatalities